angular/angular/aio/content/guide/workspace-config.md

 ### Optimization configuration

-The `optimization` browser builder option can be either a Boolean or an Object for more fine-grained configuration.
-This option enables various optimizations of the build output.
+The `optimization` browser builder option can be either a Boolean or an Object for more fine-tune configuration.
+This option enables various optimizations of the build output, including:

-Including minification of scripts and styles, tree-shaking, dead-code elimination, inlining of critical CSS and fonts inlining.
+- Minification of scripts and styles
+- Tree-shaking
+- Dead-code elimination
+- Inlining of critical CSS
+- Fonts inlining

-There are several options that can be used to fine-grained the optimization of an application.
+There are several options that can be used to fine-tune the optimization of an application.

 <table class="is-full-width is-fixed-layout">
 <thead>